-This is something Mighty contributor Sarah Bailes discusses in her piece, “The New Eating Disorder Movie We Should Be Watching.”
+This is something Mighty contributor Sarah Bailes discusses in her piece, “.”

 One other thing I loved about “Feed” was that it didn’t focus on behaviors or numbers or weight loss or her body or anything like that.
 Yes, it shows Olivia restricting meals and going on runs, but that is not the main focus of the movie by any means.
 The focus of the movie is on her relationship with ghost Matthew — also known as her eating disorder.
 I like this focus because it focuses on the part of the eating disorder that I believe everyone can relate to — the voice inside your head.
 Everyone has different struggles with behaviors and weights and whatnot, but I believe those of us with eating disorders all struggle with the eating disorder voice.
 So I think it was really cool to just kinda throw away all the “symptom” stuff and focus on the actual root of the disorder.